SnehaVPujari007/Customer-Churn-Prediction-and-Analysis/README.md

 Identify key factors that influence churn to help business stakeholders understand customer behavior.
 Suggest actionable recommendations to reduce churn based on the insights gathered from data analysis. </p>
 <h3>Data Source </h3>
 <p>The dataset used in this project contains anonymized customer information, including demographics, account information, and service usage details.
-You can use the publicly available Telco Customer Churn dataset on Kaggle or any similar customer data with churn labels.
+You can use the publicly available Telco Customer Churn dataset on Kaggle.
 </p>

 <h3>Technologies Used </h3>